Zorrrow/1254551-sedona-27/README.md

 # Sunny dApp
-This repository contains a insurance smart
+This repository contains a insurance smart contract that pays out based on a observed weather condition that can be signalled by an oracle.
+The decen